 On the other hand, you can dance a gorgeous tango with the minimum of steps or figures if musical expression is.

 Here's the big question: can you hum along to the song, even if you don't know the lyrics?

 Argentine Tango is danced to the great orchestras of Buenos Aires from the 1930s, 40s and 50s.
 This was the "Golden Era" of tango.
 Modern tango music like Astor Piazzola is not used for tango dancing (except perhaps for performances).
 With the end of the dance generation in the mid-1950s much of the tango recording industry moved to "tango for export" (big lush orchestrations) or "nostalgic tango" (singers for concert halls), neither of which are very good for dancing.
 Osvaldo Pugliese, despite being one of the most complex, "big" and dramatic orchestras, is unusual for maintaining a tie to the dance rhythms even into the 1960s.

 Short list of "Tom's essential Tango CDs"

-Beginners should start with the orchestras of Juan D'Arienzo and Carlos Di Sarli from the 1930s & 40s because the beat is solid and strong.
-D'Arienzo is more rhythmic, while Di Sarli is famous for emphasizing the steady, walking beat.
-The lyrical orchestras of the 1940s have wonderful, sweeping melodies, and beautiful singers.
 The intensely dramatic and passionate music of Osvaldo Pugliese is the peak experience for many tango dancers.
-In Buenos Aires, when they put on a Pugliese set, they turn the lights down low while everybody looks around for their favorite partner.
+It can be athletic or slow and deep.
+In Buenos Aires, when they put on a Pugliese set toward the end of the evening, they turn the lights down low while everybody looks around for their favorite partner.